ivank/laminar/README.md

   });

   /**
-   * Now we've created the server, but it has not yet been started.
+   * Now we've cerated the server, but it has not yet been started.
    */
   const server = httpServer({ app, port: 3300 });